Jose Mourinho speaks about working on Sky Sports with Roy Keane

 Jose Mourinho has been speaking about his experience of being a football pundit and working alongside Roy Keane and Graeme Souness on Sky Sports.

-The Portuguese coach said he has learnt from both and was given an insight into the mentality of former elite footballers.
+The Portuguese coach said he gained an insight into the mentality of former elite footballers by working with the pair.

 Jose Mourinho on working with Roy Keane and Graeme Souness.